A Better Way for Cycling

 Economically, it is much cheaper to provide quality facilities for cycling than it is to build bigger roads, freeways, tunnels and overpasses.
 More people using bikes leads to reduced traffic congestion as well.
 A healthier, active population also uses fewer health services, freeing up resources to deal with those who really need them.
 With pollution-free transport, the environmental benefits of cycling are obvious.
-Yet even though cars have outsold bicycles for the last 16 years in Australia, and half of all households have at least one functioning bike, most people don’t ride regularly.
+Yet even though bicycles have outsold cars for the last 16 years in Australia, and half of all households have at least one functioning bike, most people don’t ride regularly.
 Much of the reason for this lies in the state of our roads and the fact that cyclists’ needs have been ignored for decades.
 In fact, less than 1% of the Transport budget is currently spent on bicycle facilities.

 The Greens are committed to making South Australia an easier and safer place to cycle.